Lippmant/Simple-backtesting-trade-strategies/README.md

 * Fix Dividend
 * Change structure so that it's scalable, incorporate multiple dip threshold in dip buying strategy
 * create a slider for the variables to create charts and graphs.
+* Test the strategy for a period that involves a recession (the last 5 years has been stock boom, and may not be a good sample).